Skip to content

 Bridgr

 Don't replace your tracking.
-Add the layer that fixes it.
+Add the source of truth it's missing.

-Bridgr is a consent-aware tracking layer your advertisers install in minutes.
-It feeds the affiliate system you already run — it doesn't replace it.
+Bridgr is a neutral, consent-aware attribution layer your advertisers install in minutes.
+It documents the customer journey and feeds the affiliate system you already run — it doesn't replace it.
 Here is how that compares to the alternatives.

 The old way